leoernesto1/leofs_docs/src/faq/faq_2.rst

 * NFS implemantation with LeoFS v1.1 is a subset of |NFSv3|.
 Lock manager protocol, ``Authentication``, and ``Owner/Permission`` management are NOT covered.
 * The `ls` command may take too much time when the target directory have lots of child.
 We're planning to provide better performance with LeoFS v.1.4.
 * If you use LeoFS with NFS, you should set the size of a chunked object in LeoFS to 1MB (1048576Bytes), otherwise the efficiency of disk utilization can be decreased.
+* What are the requirements to run LeoFS with NFS?

+  * LeoFS Gateway(NFS Server)

+    We've supporeted the targets Debian 6, Ubuntu-Server 14.04 LTS or Higher and CentOS 6.5/7.0 as LeoFS does, but should work on most linux platforms.
+In addition, We've confirmed LeoFS with NFS works properly on the latest FreeBSD and SmartOS by using |NFS_TEST_TOOL|.

+  * NFS Client

+    Since we still have not implemented NFS Lock Manager, you can only use NFS Clients which support disabling lock option(the linux client might be the only option for now).
+After we will finish implementing NFS Lock Manager, You can use NFS Client on other xnix platforms as well.

 See Also:
     * `Configuration of LeoFS Gateway nodes <configuration_3.html>`_
     * |ISSUE_198|
+    * |NFS_LOCK_MANAGER_PROTO|

 ----